 View Dr. Wee's professional research networking profile at

 Dr. Christina C. Wee is Associate Professor of Medicine at Harvard Medical School and Associate Section Chief for Research in the Division of General Medicine and Primary Care at Beth Israel Deaconess Medical Center.
 She is also Director of the Division's Health Services and Behavioral Research Program in Obesity, Co-Director of the Health Behaviors Research Program, and Program-Director of the Harvard-wide General Medicine Faculty Development Fellowship Program.
-Dr. Wee’s research interests in obesity primarily focus on questions of particular relevance to public health and primary care and can be characterized by three overarching goals: 1) to understand racial and ethnic differences in the costs and health outcomes of obesity; 2) to identify and address the stigma associated with obesity, particularly as it relates to disparities in healthcare and in medical decision-making; and 3) to define and promote the role of primary care physicians in the management of obesity.
+Dr. Wee received her MD from Jefferson Medical College.
+She then completed her internal medicine residency training at UT Soutwestern and the Harvard General Medicine Fellowship during which time she also earned an MPH degree from the Harvard School of Public Health.
+Dr. Wee’s research interests in obesity primarily focuses 1) understanding racial and ethnic differences in the costs and health outcomes of obesity; 2) identifying and addressing the stigma associated with obesity, particularly as it relates to disparities in healthcare and in medical decision-making; and 3) defining and promoting the role of primary care physicians in the management of obesity.

 Current Research Support